RITAccess/EV3_accessibility/README.md

 EVA - EV3 Accessiblity
 ===============================
+This project focuses on increasing accessibility in the LEGO Mindstorms EV3 for visually impaired users.

+## Sources
+To find out a little bit more about the Lego source host see [the Mindboards Repo][6].
+To see the original [release announcement on BotBench][5] for more information.

 ## Things you will need

 * A Linux installation (Virtual or Native).
 I used Linux Mint 18.1 running natively on a dual boot machine.